 Head to the library with your child and let them see your vulnerability with the librarian.

-Show your child how you’ll go about adding in reading to your life.
-It will go a long way, I promise.
+Show your child how add reading to your life.
+It’ll go a long way, I promise.

 What if you’re reading all the time and your child could care less?